-The League has a new long term lease with respect to its premises.
-The lease matures on March 1, 2024.
+The League has a long term lease with respect to its premises.
+The lease matures on February 28, 2025.
 The lease contains renewal options and provides for payment of utilities, property taxes and maintenance costs.
 Future minimum lease payments as at year end are as follows: